rbhachu/the-mojo-blog/README.md

 npm install
 ```

-<p>Next you need to decide if you would like to run JSON server via your 'Local Machine' or 'Remotely' via Heorku servers (free).<p>
+<p>Next you need to decide if you would like to run JSON server via your 'Local Machine' or 'Remotely' via Heroku servers (free).<p>

 ### -JSON Server via Local Machine